 - Tasting: Taste the curry while cooking and adjust the seasoning if necessary.
 For example, you may need to add more salt.

-- Low heat: Once the shrimps have been added cook them on a low heat to thicken the sauce and stir it from time to time.
+- Low heat: Once the shrimps have been added cook them on low heat to thicken the sauce and stir it from time to time.

-Jamaican curry has a beautiful darkish yellow color.
+Jamaican curry has a beautiful dark yellow color.
 This is because the dish includes Jamaican curry powder which is yellow in color.
 Some Jamaican curries include coconut milk while others are cooked with water.

 There are many different types of Jamaican curries.
 For example, Jamaican shrimp curry and Jamaican chicken curry.
 They usually include curry powder, coconut milk, water, thyme, scotch bonnets, some sort of protein like chicken, shrimp, beef or chickpeas and vegetables like carrots or potatoes.